albertogeniola/terraform-gce-vyos/example/4. NAT with balancing and HA/README.md

 # VyOS as RFC1918 High Available NAT
 This module is an evolution of the NAT example.
-Instead of using a single VyOS instance, this example relies on a couple of instances, each one installed on a distinct zone.
+Instead of using a single VyOS instance, this example relies on a couple of instances, each one installed on a distinct zone, in an active/active fashion.
 An internal load balancer takes care of dispatching the connections among the two instances.

 <img src="./ha-nat.png" width=600 alt="High Available PAT implementation"/>